object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 Using a graphical debugger
 --------------------------

-.. dropdown:: Video: using a graphical debugger.
+.. details:: Video: using a graphical debugger.

     .. vimeo:: 520604326